TheOddler/becode-my-first-javascript/README.md

 At the end of the day you'll be able to call yourself a real programmer!

 Following there will be a number of exercises each building on the previous.
+The exercises follow on each other quite well, so try to do them in order.

 Create a single repository for all exercises and **make sure to commit each time you finish an exercise**.

 Duration: 1 day